wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-provision-clusters.md

 <properties
-   pageTitle="Create Hadoop clusters in HDInsight | Windows Azure" description="Learn how to create clusters for Azure HDInsight by using the Azure Management Portal, Azure PowerShell, a command line, or a .NET SDK." services="hdinsight" documentationCenter="" tags="azure-portal"
+   pageTitle="Create Hadoop clusters in HDInsight | Windows Azure" description="Learn how to create clusters for Azure HDInsight by using the Azure Preview Portal, Azure PowerShell, a command line, or a .NET SDK." services="hdinsight" documentationCenter="" tags="azure-portal"